kallmanation/html-form-send-email-via-google-script-without-server/README.md

 What I've added: [Coinhive Captcha](https://coinhive.com/documentation/captcha) and a honeypot to the html along with validating code to the `google-apps-script` to ensure the sender actually completed the captcha.

+You can see a live example of this working here: https://forms.kallmanation.com/